-Looking to trim your dog’s nails?
-Anyone who has tried—and failed—to do the deed with a pair of traditional dog nail clippers will be happy to know there’s another option, short of heading to your vet or groomers: Dog nail grinders.
-Think of these like a super-powered nail file that uses friction to shorten and shape your pup’s nails.
+If your dog hates traditional dog nail clippers, you'll be happy to know there’s another option for keeping your dog's nails trimmed.
+Dog nail grinders are like a super-powered nail file that uses friction to shorten and shape your pup’s nails.

 Best Overall: Casfuy Dog Nail Grinder

-The Casfuy nail grinder is quiet, easy to use, and has a powerful diamond drum bit grinder that takes down even the thickest of nails.
+The Casfuy nail grinder is our top pick because it is quiet, easy to use, and has a powerful diamond drum bit grinder that takes down even the thickest of nails.
 You can choose from two speeds and three ports, which makes it easy to customize the grinder to your pet's needs.
 Veterinarians and pet grooming professionals recommend it for novices and experts alike, thanks to its lightweight, ergonomic design that makes maneuvering a cinch.

 Best Budget: Wahl Classic Dog Nail Smoother